josephshambrook/scottish-property-purchase-calculator/README.md

 - **Chain Purchase Support**: Calculates equity from selling an existing property and how it affects your new purchase
 - **Mortgage Affordability**: Shows monthly payments based on interest rate and term
 - **LTV Calculation**: Displays your loan-to-value percentage
-- **Auto-save**: Your inputs are automatically saved to localStorage for convenience
+- **Shareable URLs**: Your inputs are automatically saved to the URL query string, making it easy to share or bookmark specific scenarios
 - **Real-time Updates**: All calculations update instantly as you change values

 ## Installation